openownership/data-standard/docs/schema/guidance/repr-beneficial-ownership.rst

    d. the ``interests`` which make the person meet the criteria for their being declared a beneficial owner MUST be included in this primary Ownership-or-Control Statement if known; and
    e. the ``interests`` in (d) MUST have ``beneficialOwnershipOrControl`` set to 'true'.

-2. If beneficial ownership is known to be exercised indirectly, via intermediary entities or arrangements then the ``interestLevel`` MUST be ‘indirect’.
-If it is known to be exercised directly then ``interestLevel`` MUST be ‘direct’.
-Otherwise ``interestLevel`` MUST be ‘unknown’.
+2. If beneficial ownership is known to be exercised indirectly, via intermediary entities or arrangements then the ``directOrIndirect`` MUST be ‘indirect’.
+If it is known to be exercised directly then ``directOrIndirect`` MUST be ‘direct’.
+Otherwise ``directOrIndirect`` MUST be ‘unknown’.

 Representing intermediaries
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^